 An artist-led programme focused on artistic excellence

-Tipperary Dance’s international dance festival is founded in 2010, marked by three peculiarities: it is artist-led, curated, and distant from any sizeable city.
-Several conclusions are drawn from this state of play: the festival must gather all available partnerships around the County.
-The festival must rely on creativity to combine resources in a critically under-resourced region and dance sector.
-Tipperary Dance must build its own regional dance ecology and create momentum to revive an artistic life that will attract both artists and audiences.
+Tipperary Dance’s international dance festival, founded in 2010, is distinctive in several ways: it is artist-led, curated, and distant from any sizeable city.
+These facts have inspired a number of strategies: the festival must gather all available partnerships around the County; the festival must rely on creativity to combine resources in a critically under-resourced region and dance sector; Tipperary Dance must build its own regional dance ecology and create momentum to revive an artistic life that will attract both artists and audiences.

 Creating synergies

-Supported by the Arts Council of Ireland Tipperary Dance quickly understands that its ambition to create increasing opportunities depends on its ability to develop links with the outside.
+Continuously supported by the Arts Council and Tipperary County Council Arts Office, Tipperary Dance understands that their ability to generate substantial opportunities depends on the ability to develop links with the outside.
 Information, resources, visibility and reputation are keys.
-An intense activity of relation-building and networking follows, generating interaction with companies, artists and organisations, attending many European platform events like the Düsseldorf Tanzmesse.
-Heads start turning from the European dance community towards the small locality of Tipperary.
+An intense activity of relation-building and networking follows, generating interaction with companies, artists and organisations, attending many European platform events.
+The small locality of Tipperary starts to attract recognition from the European dance community.
 In 2016, the Tipperary Dance programme is acknowledged by the European Dance Network as an example and study case on best practice for relevance in the European dance sector.
-To date, the TDP programme and its curators have raised funds and partnerships with a large number of stakeholders including:
+To date, Tipperary Dance and its curators have raised funds and partnerships with a large number of stakeholders including:

 Dance in the community

-Everyone has a body, and Tipperary Dance considers that dance is not exclusively a specialists’ trade: in the last decade, more than three thousand children have taken part in TDP’s ongoing dance in schools programme, festival workshops or other events.
-Several groups participated in the creation of pieces that were performed in public.
-The documentary ‘More to Dance’ produced by TDP in 2019 offers a poignant legacy on the profound impact of dance on children’s life, on their desire and ability to take ownership of their decisions, to collaborate peacefully, and on dance’s aptitude to positively shift the way some children are perceived by the adults who mentor them.
-In another age range, a group of senior women started dancing with Tipperary Dance’s Age in Movement programme: some of them, nearly 80 years old, performed in public, and danced in the short film ‘September Days’ produced by Tipperary Dance.
-On many occasions, the very inclusive All Day Do Dance events gathered people of all ages and abilities for a full day of dance workshops.
+Everyone has a body, and Tipperary Dance doesn’t see dance as an exclusive specialists trade: in the last decade, more than three thousand children have taken part in Tipperary Dance’s ongoing dance in schools programme, festival workshops or other events.
+Several groups participated in the creation of pieces and films that were presented in public.
+The documentary ‘More to Dance’ produced by in 2019 offers a poignant legacy on the profound impact of dance on children’s life, on their desire and ability to take ownership of their decisions, to collaborate peacefully, and on dance’s aptitude to positively shift the perception of adults who mentor them.
+In another age range, Tipperary Dance’s senior groups Age in Movement, some of them nearly 80 years old, performed in public, and danced in the short film ‘September Days’ produced by Tipperary Dance.
+On many occasions, the very inclusive All Day Do Dance events gather people of all ages and abilities for a full day of dance.

 Supporting dance artists

-By giving equal importance to the Art form and its audience, Tipperary Dance aims to articulate the relationship between the public and a professional community of artists relying on the strength of an existing arts sector.
-Be it either live performance or video media, each choice was carefully curated: Tipperary Dance envisions dance as a global space for social discussion rather than a consumable good.
-In a social space, which gathers individuals interconnected through their aptitude for sensitive reflection, TDP’s global vision springs from one source: sensitive bodies.
+By giving equal importance to the Art form and its audience, Tipperary Dance aims to articulate the relationship between the public and a professional community of artists whose work relies on the health of the arts sector.
+Whether it is live performance or video media, each choice is carefully curated: Tipperary Dance envisions dance as a global space for social discussion rather than a consumable good.
+A healthy social space interconnects individuals through their aptitude for empathic reflection, and Tipperary Dance’s global vision springs from one source: our sensitive bodies are at the heart of significant reflection.

 In 2019, the Tipperary Dance was nominated for the National Age Friendly Ireland Recognition and Achievement Awards for its project ‘Las Muchas’ involving a group of senior citizens, leading to the creation of the screendance film ‘September Days’.

-Tipperary Dance and its festival are centred on the people and proud to embrace the legendary Irish traditions of respect and hospitality, that enthuse both audiences and participating artists.
+Tipperary Dance and its festival are centred on the people and proud to embrace the legendary Irish traditions of hospitality that enthuses both audiences and participating artists.

 Alexandre Iseli & Jazmin Chiodi, 31/08/2020